jsdclxvi/Reforestation/README.md

-## I went on a date last night with a girl from the zoo.
-It was great.
-She’s a keeper.
+## Did you hear about the campsite that got visited by Bigfoot?
+It got in tents.